Table of Contents

 Society: Societal viewpoint on the aspects of health and illness

 Fulfillment of/Deviation from social norms and roles

-The environment sanctions role-compliance or non-compliance with positive sanctions (praise, gratitude, approval) and negative sanctions (penalties, disbelief, disapproval), respectively.
+The environment sanctions role compliance or non-compliance with positive sanctions (praise, gratitude, approval) and negative sanctions (penalties, disbelief, disapproval), respectively.

-Legal regulations of the health- and social-system
+Legal regulations of the health and social systems

 - Sick certificate: By means of the medical certificate you legally release someone from work, exams, or court appearances.

 - Occupational disability and disability: The patient is not able to practice the originally learned profession because of health reasons.
-In contrast to occupational disability, a patient with total disability is not able to pursue any other career options either.
+In contrast to an occupational disability, a patient with a total disability is not able to pursue any other career options either.

 - Invalidity: The patient is permanently affected by an accident at the mental and/or physiological level.

 - Pension: Pension is a complex topic with many subcategories, including retirement pension, early retirement pension, pension because of partial disability, pension because of full disability, and widow’s and orphan’s pensions.